Qilin-Inc/Qilin/README.md

 4. Integrated the Riot Games API to fetch and utilize relevant gaming data within the application.
 5. Structured the backend architecture to ensure modularity, separation of concerns, and maintainability.
 6. Utilized NestJS for building the backend application, ensuring a clean and organized code structure.
+7. Implemented Matchmaking page (for users to connect with players)

 #### Chaitanya Sikakolu
 1. Developed a secure login authentication system to ensure user privacy and protect sensitive information.